NUAA-AL/ALiPy/README.md

 * Using `alipy.utils.multi_thread` to parallel your k-fold experiment.

-### Why independent tools?

-In active learning experiment, the settings in active learning are plentiful.
-It is very hard to write a unified class to consider every special setting.
-Besides, the implementation way can also be plentiful.
-Different users have different customs in programming.

-In order to adapt various users, alipy provides multifarious independent tool classes corresponding to each module in the unified framework of active learning.
-In this way, the code between different parts can be implemented without limitation.
-Also, each independent module can be replaced by users' own implementation (without inheriting).
-Because the modules in alipy will not influence each other and thus can be substituted freely.

 ### The implemented query strategies

 ALiPy provide several commonly used strategies for now, and new algorithms will continue to be added in subsequent updates.